DevExpress-Examples/devextreme-pivotgrid-with-webapi/README.md

 <!-- default badges end -->
 # PivotGrid for DevExtreme - How to use PivotGrid with a WebAPI

-This example demonstrates how to configure the PivotGrid widget to work with remote WebAPI data service.
-In this example, the PivotGrid supports Remote Operations and Drill Down features.
+This example shows how to configure the PivotGrid widget to work with the remote WebAPI data service.
+In this example, the PivotGrid supports remote operations and drill down.

 ## Getting Started